kolatr-dev/kolatr-uploader/README.md

 *NB: If you choose to use a different `StoreAs` name, you'll need to change the `awsCredentialsProfile` in config.json*

-3. For each tenant, you will need a folder of files, and configuration details in config.json:
+3. For each tenant, you will need configuration details in config.json:
- a.
-Retailer "alias" (provided by Kolatr)
+   - Retailer "alias" (provided by Kolatr)
- b.
-A source folder that has files to upload
+   - A source folder that has files to upload

-4. [Execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4) might need to be changed to run the script, or run it as Administrator.
+5. [Execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4) might need to be changed to run the script, or run it as Administrator.

 ## Usage